-This means that more than one-in-two individuals in Philidelphia in the 1930s were likely to marry someone who was already living in a ten block radius to them.
-More than one-in-six didn’t even have to cross the road to find the partner that they decided to spend the rest of their lives with.
+More than half of Philidelphia in the 1930s married someone who lived in a ten-block radius to them.
+More than one-in-six didn’t even cross the road to find their marriage partner.

-Other Sociologists looked to see if this pattern remained in smaller towns, and found that it did whenever suitable marriage partners were available.
-John Ellsworth Jr., who examined marriage patterns in a Connecticut town of less than 4,000 called Simsbury declared:
+Other Sociologists looked to see if this pattern remained in smaller towns and found that it did whenever suitable marriage partners were available.
+For example, John Ellsworth Jr., who examined marriage patterns in a Connecticut town of less than 4,000 called Simsbury, declared:

 “People will go as far as they have to to find a mate, but no farther.”

 While this quote may still be somewhat applicable in modern times, it does seem that we are much more likely to date people of different origins, cultures and addresses to us, rather than settling down with someone who lived on the same street.